-California CareForce (CCF) is the charitable arm of more patients can obtain and benefit from treatment.
-In hind-CALAOMS.
-Oral and maxillofacial surgeons, dentists, sight, I acknowledge that some cases could have had better hygienists, physicians, nurses, and optometrists promote outcomes with a surgical guide.
+more patients can obtain and benefit from treatment.
+In hind-sight, I acknowledge that some cases could have had better outcomes with a surgical guide.
 However, I firmly believe a surgical guide is not necessary in every case.
 My rationale is that we were trained in dental school to prepare teeth for crowns and bridges.
 If you can prepare the teeth of a bridge to draw properly then you should be able to place a dental implant with proper angulation and orientation.
 Like bridge preparation, precise intraoperative measurements are crucial for maintaining proper orientation.
 So, the questions are: When do we need a surgical guide? and What type of surgical guide do we use?